carlosjhr64/ascii_mathematical_notation/Script.md

 # My VIM Script
 ## Vim script support for [Notation](Notation.md).
+### WARNING:
+#### THE METHODS PROVIDED ARE NOT FOOL PROOF.
+#### YOU MUST VERIFY THEY DO WHAT YOU NEED THEM TO DO.

-For this to work, one needs to have vim compiled to use ruby scripts.
+For vim ruby scripts to work,
+one needs to have vim compiled to use ruby scripts.
-In vim, the comand to run is:
+In vim, the command to run is:

     :ruby load '/path/to/script.rb'